rbontekoe/BAWJ/docs/src/chapter13.md

 ## Exercise 13.1: Create a Second Container

+You will create a second Docker container that we will use for the AppliAR module.

 Create a second container **test_sshd2**:
 - You don't have to create the keys again!
 - Use the same image eg_sshd.
-- Check the port number of test_sshd2.
+- Start at `Activity 13.2: Create the Container - step 2-2`.
+Use an different port number for ssh (2223): docker run -d -p 2223:22 --name test\_sshd2 eg_sshd
-- Name of the administrative user can be kept the same: rob.
+- The name of the administrative user can be kept the same: rob.

 We will use both containers in chapter 14.